Allow us to access your location, phone contacts and photos to read this article.

 Add some informational words to the request, explain the value and build up trust.

-- This fake request screen can include some educational information and describe your users why it’s important to accept the request and what benefits they get.
+- This fake request screen can include some educational information and describe to your users why it’s important to accept the request and what benefits they get.

-- If your users decide against accepting the permission you will not lose your chance to ask again.
+- If your users decide against accepting permission, you will not lose your chance to ask again.
 You can wait for a more opportune time to ask again.